 Goddess names are found in all of our ancient cultures.
-This area of my site is dedicated to unravelling the origins and meanings behind these ancient figures.
+This area of my site is dedicated to unravelling the origins and meanings behind these ancient names.

-The list contains the main Greek Goddess names as well as the names of many Celtic, Egyptian, Nordic, Hindu, Roman and Sumerian Goddesses.
+The list contains Goddess names from many different areas of mythology including: Celtic, Egyptian, Nordic, Hindu, Roman and Sumerian Goddesses.

 Aphrodite (Greek) - The beautiful Goddess of love and fertility.
 No man could resist Aphrodite when she wore her magic girdle.
 Her name means foam born or raised from foam as she was birthed from the churning sea.